LegendOfMCPE/PocketRealisticMulti/CONTRIBUTING.md

 * All constants other than `true`, `false` and `null` should use uppercase.
 * Variable names, function names and class names should use the conventional style of naming, i.e. `ClassName::functionName($varName)`
 * Do not contain your own name in the commit.
+* For complicated mathematical code, you should add comments, and optionally split the variables into multiple lines of declaring variables.
+Also add comments for TODOs.
+* Do not contain non-ASCII characters in PHP code.
+You may create raw text files/config files at /PocketRealisticMulti/code/assets that contain multi-byte characters.

+##To create issues…
+* Don't duplicate issues.